Sign In Register

 Is Garland a Good Place to Live?

-Based on current data, Garland receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
-Garland stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Garland receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
+Garland offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs